N-Angleton/Etchify/README.md

   <img width="450px" src="./src/assets/images/The_Great_Wave_off_Kanagawa.jpeg" alt="The Great Wave off Kanagawa by Hokusai">
 </p>

-- **Shade** will analyze the original image as a grid of *n* by *n* cells, and will match the percieved luminance of each cell with an appropriate amount of shading.
+- **Shade** will analyze the original image as a grid of *n* by *n* cells, and will match the perceived luminance of each cell with an appropriate amount of shading.
 Each pixel is either shaded or not, meaning there are no intermediate tones.
 Given this, the luminance of a cell is purely a produce of what percentage of its pixels are shaded.
-The percieved lumninance of each pixel in the cell is calculated from its *RGB* values and summed to determine the cell's overal luminance.
+The perceived luminance of each pixel in the cell is calculated from its *RGB* values and summed to determine the cell's overall luminance.
 This calculation is performed using an industry standard formula:<p align="center">Luminance = .299(R) + .587(G) + .114(B)[^2]</p>The size of *n* is referred to as the **Dimension of the Cell** and can be adjusted as an advanced setting.
 Increasing the **Dimension of the Cell** has a twofold impact: it simultaneously increases the pixellation of the resulting image, while also increasing the number of tones.

 <p align="center">
   <img width="450px" src="./src/assets/images/shade.png" alt="Shading of The Great Wave off Kanagawa">
 </p>

-- **Outline** employs line recongition to trace the original image.
+- **Outline** employs line recognition to trace the original image.
 A candidate pixel is designated as a line if it differs enough from its neighbors.
 This calculation is performed with a five by five kernel centered on the candidate pixel.
 The neighboring pixels each "vote" on if the candidate pixel is a line.
 With each neighboring pixel, their vote depends on if their color difference exceeds the **Color Difference Threshold**, an advanced setting, and is weighted according to the inverse square of their distance from the candidate pixel.
 If the overall vote exceeds the **Minimum Percent of Neighbors**, an additional advanced setting, the candidate pixel is considered part of the outline.

 <p align="center">
   <img width="450px" src="./src/assets/images/outline.png" alt="Outline of The Great Wave off Kanagawa">